artificyan/ml-intro-course/README.md

 ### Quizzes

 Weekly quizzes will be held __every week (including first week) on Thursdays from 8:55 am to 9:45 am__.
-They are intended to test your understanding of the materials.
-This includes recent material and items from previous classes.
-There are 3 parts to each quiz session: individual, small-group, and class
+They are intended to test your understanding of the material.
+This includes recent material and all material from previous classes.

+Please use the restroom before the quiz.
+If you have to use the restroom, surrender your cellphone to the instructor before leaving the room.

+There are 3 parts to each quiz session: individual, small-group, and class.

 1. Individually, each student will answered all the questions on the quiz.
 1. In small-groups, teams of 3-4 will answer the same questions again, the goal is to reach consensus.
 This is an opportunity for peer-to-peer instruction which is often more effective than just hearing me prattle on!